 Who doesn’t love places that are falling apart?

 For years I didn’t even realize my attraction to abandoned places.
 Growing up, it was just “something you do.”

 Up on the hill was the abandoned medical clinic.
-Down the hill was the entertainment center — boasting a bowling ally, indoor swimming pool, and theatre.
-And if you were really in the mood for a hike, across the highway and up the mountain was the radio tower, sporting a massive radome and everything.
+Down the hill was the entertainment center — boasting a bowling alley, indoor swimming pool, and theatre.
+And if you were really in the mood for a hike, across the highway, and up the mountain was the radio tower, sporting a massive radome and everything.

 Needless to say, I got grounded quite a few times for being in places I shouldn’t have been.